visualinteractivedata/visualinteractivedata.github.io/res-tools.md

 # Visualization Tools

+A more up to date collection can be found on [VisTools.net](http://vistools.net).

 ## General Purpose
 * [Google Fusion tables](https://sites.google.com/site/fusiontablestalks/stories): for very simple graphs, networks, and maps; supports some data cleaning and transformation (e.g., automatic recognition of location names and transformation into latitude and longitude).
 * [Tableau](https://www.tableau.com:): A powerful commercial tool for visualizing data; does not support network or text visualization.
 Free 2-week trial and free versions for students available.